-You are my hiding place; you will protect me from trouble and surround me with songs of deliverance….The Lord has become my fortress, and my God the rock in whom I take refuge.
+You are my hiding place.
+You will protect me from trouble and surround me with songs of deliverance….The Lord has become my fortress, and my God the rock in whom I take refuge.
 (Psalm 32:7; 94:22)

 William Orcutt Cushing (1823-1902) was raised in a Unitarian family, but through Bible reading, by the grace of the Holy Spirit, Cushing became a Christian.
 He trusted that Jesus is the Christ, the Son of the living God1 and followed the Lord for the rest of his life.
 Like his Savior, Cushing was generous and once gave his life savings for a blind girl’s education.
 After completing preparation for ministry, Cushing’s first pastorate was near Hector, N.Y.
 There he met Hena Proper and they married in 1854.
-Hena was a great helper in life and ministry and together they served various congregations in New York State.
+Hena was a great helper in life and ministry and together they served congregations in New York State.
 During a long illness, William cared tenderly for Hena, but she died in 1870.
-Soon after her death, creeping paralysis seized Cushing, forcing him to retire from pastoral ministry.
+Soon after her death, creeping paralysis seized Cushing, forcing him to retire from church ministry.
 Yet he prayed, “Lord, still give me something to do for you.”
 From that time onward, Cushing devoted himself to hymn writing and penned more than 300 hymns.
 “Hiding in Thee” is one of his best known.